 annual payments made in advance to provide a guaranteed index-linked, tax-free income to meet future costs as predicted.

 What happens to the money awarded?

-The court will hold the money awarded in compensation until a child is 18.
+The court will manage the money awarded in compensation until a child is 18.
 After that, the court can pay this into that person’s control, often with the support of a case manager.